 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about a venous lake.
-It tells you what this condition is, what it is caused by, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about a venous lake (which can also be referred to as phlebectasis or phlebectasia).
+It tells you what a venous lake is, what may have caused it, what can be done about it, and where you can find out further information.

 What is a venous lake?

-A venous lake is a small blood vessel (vein) in the skin, which over time has become enlarged.
+A venous lake is a small blood vessel (vein) in the skin, which over time has become enlarged and wider (or dilated).

 What causes venous lakes?

-It is thought that long-term sun exposure of the skin causes venous lakes.
-It is usually seen in people older than 50.
-They are more common in men than in women.
+It is thought that long-term sun exposure can cause venous lakes and possibly smoking, although the cause is unknown.
+They are usually seen in people older than 50 and are more common in men than in women.

 Are venous lakes hereditary?

-Venous lakes are common and may affect more than one member of a family, but are not inherited.
+Venous lakes are common and may affect more than one member of a family, but they are not inherited (passed on from one generation to another).

 What are the symptoms of a venous lake?

-Usually, venous lakes do not cause any symptoms.
-However, after they have been knocked or caught, they may become painful or bleed.
+Usually, venous lakes despite being visible do not cause any other symptoms.
+However, if they have been knocked or caught, they may become painful or bleed.

 What does a venous lake look like?

-A venous lake is a little blue bleb (small soft lump) of up to 1cm diameter, which may be flat or slightly dome-shaped.
-It usually affects sun-exposed areas of skin, most commonly the rim of the ear or the lower lip.
-When compressed, the blood may drain out of it and then return after lifting the pressure.
+A venous lake is a usually a small soft blue lump, up to 1cm wide, which may be flat or slightly dome-shaped.
+It usually affects sun-exposed areas of skin, most commonly on the lower lip or the rim of the ear.
+When compressed (pressure is applied to it), the blood may drain out of it causing it to flatten and almost disappear, the blood then returns once the pressure is removed.

-Most affected persons just have one venous lake, but some people have more than one.
+Most affected persons just have one venous lake, but some people can have more than one.

 How is a venous lake diagnosed?